>Home >Product >FAQ

 Are there limitations to what can be done with an encoded spreadsheet?

-Spreadsheet Sentry is intended for "mature" spreadsheets, which have been tested and debugged.
 While the data in a spreadsheet encoded by Spreadsheet Sentry can be updated, other modifications to the encoded spreadsheet are intentionally limited, in order to maintain integrity of the calculations and security of the intellectual property.
-Modifications, corrections and improvements, however, may be made to the original (unencoded) spreadsheet, which may then be re-encoded for general use.

 Performance or other limitations may be experienced when Spreadsheet Sentry is used for: